 Two arrested after fire damages former customs building in Newry

-Police not commenting on possible motives for blaze at former HM Revenue and Customs clearance station
+Both men, aged 19 and 53, released on bail pending further inquiries

-Two men are being questioned by police after fire caused considerable damage to a former customs building in Newry, Co Down.
+Two men were arrested on Saturday in connection with a fire that caused considerable damage to a former customs building in Newry, Co Down.

 A PSNI statement said a police patrol observed the fire, at the former HM Revenue and Customs clearance station, on Shepherds Way, at around 1.20am on Saturday morning.